ErikOnBike/CodeParadise/README.md

 # CodeParadise

 CodeParadise is the name of a framework and future platform.
-CodeParadise as framework allows developing web applications in Smalltalk using WebComponents.
+CodeParadise as framework allows developing web applications and Node.js applications in Smalltalk.
+* Web applications are typically developed using WebComponents.
 WebComponents are written using HTML/CSS and Smalltalk.
 A web application has a server side and a client side environment which interact using websockets.
 Applications can be built using a [Model View Presenter](docs/MVP.md) design.
+* Node.js applications can typically use node:fs and node:http modules to create server and/or standaline applications.
+All code is written in Smalltalk by wrapping the Node.js modules.

-The framework enables remote Smalltalk code execution in a Javascript environment.
-This means you can run Smalltalk inside the web browser and not be concerned with any Javascript.
-A regular (but tiny) Smalltalk image runs on [SqueakJS VM](https://squeak.js.org) and replaces the use of Javascript.
+The framework enables remote Smalltalk code execution in a JavaScript environment.
+This means you can run Smalltalk inside the web browser or inside a Node.js application and not be concerned with any JavaScript.
+A regular (but tiny) Smalltalk image runs on [SqueakJS VM](https://squeak.js.org) and replaces the use of JavaScript.
 This tiny image runs the same bytecode as a regular Pharo/Squeak/Cuis image, so no transpilation taking place.
-With some pre-installed Classes which wrap the browser DOM functionality, all DOM manipulation is done through Smalltalk code.
-Did I mention, no more use of Javascript ;-).
+JavaScript callbacks and Promises are supported by using Smalltalk Blocks and 'proxied' objects.
+For web applications a VM plugin is present with Classes which wrap the browser DOM functionality.
+All DOM manipulation is done through Smalltalk code.
+Did I mention, no more use of JavaScript ;-).
 For more detail read the [implementation docs](docs/Implementation.md).

 A few online videos:
 * to-do list tutorial walk through [video](https://youtu.be/Y-i6C_yVHxA) - 47:47 minutes